Closed

 Activities funded

-- Façade, landscape and signage improvements
+- Façade, landscape and signage improvement

 - Building restoration, renovation and improvement

-- Tax-based property redevelopment
+- Tax-based redevelopment

 - Environmental site assessment for brownfield redevelopment